Hemalatha695/Module1/Conditional Statements in Python: Even or Odd Checker.md

 ## Result
-The program successfully check whether the given number is odd or even using if.else statement and print the coorect result
+The program successfully check whether the given number is odd or even using if.else statement and print the correct result